weiqi-grace-li/ctsvg-benchmark-tmp/README.md

 3. Decomposition-based diagnostic analysis (decompose biological complexity to interpretable components)

 ## Repository Structure
-This repository is organized into `src/` (core utility functions and class definitions) and `workflow/` (numbered execution scripts from 01 to 04).
+This repository is organized into `src/` (core utility functions and class definitions) and numbered execution scripts from 01 to 04.

 > **Note**: The Breast Cancer realistic dataset is pre-packaged in this repository for an immediate **Quick Start**..